-HAKKO 発酵 - celebrating Japanese slow food and ferments
+HAKKO 発酵 - celebrating Japanese ferments and slow food

-Join us for a celebration of Japanese slow food and ferments - the very heart my own fermentation journey.
+Join us for a celebration of Japanese slow food and ferments.
 This is for the curious fermenter - the sake lover, the Japanophile, the koji obsessed.
 Those of you who'd like to indulge in Japanese fermentation.
 Or those who love to eat and drink good, traditional, artisanal food.
 Or maybe who just want to learn something entirely new.

 We are honoured to be bringing Nancy Singleton Hachisu to Australia for this event along with Terada Masaru of Terada Honke sake fame.